NethServer/nethserver-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_PackageManager.rst

 ===============
-Package manager
+Software center
 ===============

-The main view shows a list of software components.
-Checked items represents installed components, while unchecked items are the available ones.
+The main view shows a list of software modules.
+Checked items represents installed modules, while unchecked items are the available ones.
 You can filter the list by category.

 ..
 NOTE::

-    Both components and categories are defined by YUM metadata.
+    Both modules and categories are defined by YUM metadata.

-To install or remove the listed software components, change the checkbox states then click the :guilabel:`Apply` button.
+To install or remove the listed software modules, change the checkbox states then click the :guilabel:`Apply` button.
 The next screen summarizes what is going to be installed and removed.
 Also, a list of optional packages is shown, to be selected for